FAIRplus/the-fair-cookbook/content/recipes/assessing-fairness/fair-assessment-fairevaluator.md

 ## Objectives

 - Perform an automatic assessment of a dataset against the FAIR principles {footcite}`pmid26978244` expressed as nanopublications using the [FAIREvaluator](https://w3id.org/AmIFAIR) {footcite}`pmid31541130`.
-- Obtain human and machine readable reports highlighting strengths and weaknesses with respect to FAIR.
+- Obtain human and machine-readable reports highlighting strengths and weaknesses with respect to FAIR.

 ## Step by Step Process